zbennett10/zbennett10.github.io/_posts/2020-1-11-generating-isolines-from-a-geotiff-with-wasm-part-2.md

 ![image](/assets/images/vardah_cyclone_wasm.png)

-Of course, if you want to get fancy with it, you could style each separate isolines according to its associated threshold (in this case a given pressure threshold).
+Of course, if you want to get fancy with it, you could style each separate isoline according to its associated threshold (in this case a given pressure threshold).

 So there you have it!
 Next, I plan on implementing isoband generation!